Preparing for the GDPR (General Data Protection Regulation)

 - to remove all data, including membership of any clubs known to easy-Speak.

-Finally easy-Speak has been modified so that users are now given the option to remove themselves from any club, where they may have been a member or made a guest speech in the past for example, without removing all their data.
+Finally, EasySpeak has been modified so that users can now remove themselves from any club where they may have been a member or made a guest speech in the past, for example, without removing all their data.

-There is a Europe-wide team with representatives from each District looking at issues connected with GDPR, which is concerned not only with tools like easy-Speak but tries to have a considered and consistent approach to all that surrounds GDPR, including the parties, connections and responsibilities, and how tools like easy-Speak fits into that.
+There is a Europe-wide team with representatives from each District looking at issues connected with GDPR, which is concerned not only with tools like easy-Speak but also tries to have a consider and consistent approach to all that surrounds GDPR, including the parties, connections, and responsibilities, and how tools like easy-Speak fits into that.
 This committee is also working with representatives from Toastmasters International, especially on legal matters.

-Whilst we await further details, please see the document, Preparing for the General Data Protection Regulation.
-The document outlines 12 steps to consider, please could you ensure that ALL club Presidents and VPE’s have reviewed all the steps, with particular attention to the following:
+While we await further details, please see the General Data Protection Regulation preparation.
+Document The document outlines 12 steps to consider; please could you ensure that ALL club Presidents and VPEs have reviewed all the steps, with particular attention to the following: